GIC-de/Juniper-PyEZ-Unit-Testing/README.md

     <detail/>
 </get-route-information>
 ```
-this mock tries to get the rpc-reply from the rpc_replys dict using
+this mock tries to get the rpc-reply from the rpc_reply_dict using
 `get-route-information` as key otherwise it tries to get the reply from file
 `rpc-reply/get-route-information.xml`.